-- 275,000,000 shares of common stock, par value \$0.0001 per share; and - 50,000,000 shares of preferred stock, par value \$0.0001 per share.
+- shares of common stock, par value \$0.0001 per share; and - shares of preferred stock, par value \$ per share.

-As of January 15, 2018, there were 27,718,780 shares of common stock outstanding, of which 19,600,000 were held by Cellectis.
+As of December 31, 2016, there were shares of common stock outstanding, all of which were held by Cellectis.
 At that date, there were no shares of preferred stock outstanding.
 Immediately after the completion of this offering, shares of common stock will be outstanding, assuming the underwriters' option to purchase additional shares is not exercised, and no shares of preferred stock will be outstanding.